PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 Our user-prompts are going to be simple.
 We'll print some dialog to the console and then save the user’s input.
 At each step, we'll send off a specific HTTP request with that information.

-To construct the request, we create a payload variable, which will store the post-data as a url-string.
-We'll then assign the post-headers (we only need to do this once), and then send the request with the callback URL, headers, and post-data.
+To construct the request:
+* We create a payload variable, which will store the post-data as a url-string.
+* We'll then assign the post-headers (we only need to do this once).
+* And then we send the request with the callback URL, headers, and post-data.

 When we’ve sent this once, all we need to do for any additional requests is change the payload and send the request again: